electron/osx-sign/README.md

 **Note:** Only available via the JS API

-Flag to enable/disable Gatekeeper assessment after signing the app.
-Disabling it is useful for signing with self-signed certificates.
-Gatekeeper assessment is enabled by default on `darwin` platform.
-Default to `true`.

 `hardenedRuntime` or `hardened-runtime` - *Boolean*

 Flag to enable the Mojave hardened runtime when signing the app.
 Disabled by default, requires Xcode >= 10 and